StanfordLegion/bootcamp-2015/regent/exercises/session1/part2/instructions.md

  2. `distribute_charge`
  3. `update_voltages` (provided for your reference)

-Your goal for this exercise will be to implement the two remaining tasks and finish the simulation loop.
+Your goal for this exercise is to implement the two remaining tasks and finish the simulation loop.

 ## Task `calculate_new_currents`